koush/androidmono/README.txt

 # start up and adb shell and navigate to the proper directory.
 adb shell
 cd /data/data/com.koushikdutta.mono

-# export the HOME variable, because adb does not.
-Mono will throw assertions upon exit
-# otherwise.
-export HOME=/data/local

 # run the test.exe program which prints Hello World and retrieves and prints the
 # Yahoo!
 Homepage.